Caput lupinum

-Caput lupinum or caput gerat lupinum are terms used in the English legal system and its derivatives.
-The terms were used in Medieval England to designate a person pronounced by the authorities to be a dangerous criminal, who could thus be killed without penalty.
+Caput lupinum (lit. 'wolf's head') or caput gerat lupinum are terms used in the English legal system and its derivatives.
+The terms were used in medieval England to designate a person pronounced by the authorities to be a dangerous criminal, who could thus be killed without penalty.

 Meaning

-The Latin term caput lupinum literally means "wolf's head" or "wolfish head", and refers to a person considered to be an outlaw, as in, e.g., the phrase caput gerat lupinum ("may he wear a wolfish head" / "may his be a wolf's head").
-Black's Law Dictionary, 8th edition reads "an outlawed felon considered a pariah – a lone wolf – open to attack by anyone."
+The Latin term caput lupinum literally means 'wolf's head' or 'wolfish head', and refers to a person considered to be an outlaw, as in the phrase caput gerat lupinum ('may he wear a wolfish head' or 'may his be a wolf's head').
+Black's Law Dictionary, 8th edition reads "an outlawed felon considered a pariah – a lone wolf – open to attack by anyone".

 Use

 Caput lupinum or caput gerat lupinum are used in the English legal system and its derivatives.
-The terms were used in Medieval England to designate a person pronounced by the authorities to be a dangerous criminal whose rights had been waived, who could thus be legally harmed or killed without penalty by any citizen.
+The terms were used in medieval England to designate a person pronounced by the authorities to be a dangerous criminal whose rights had been waived, who could thus be legally harmed or killed without penalty by any citizen.

 The term caput lupinum is first recorded in the text Leges Edwardi Confessoris as a law attributed to the 11th century ruler Edward the Confessor.
-This law stated that a man who refused to answer a summons from the king's justice for a criminal trial would be condemned as a Caput lupinum.
+This law stated that a man who refused to answer a summons from the king's justice for a criminal trial would be condemned as a caput lupinum.

-The thirteenth-century writer on law, Henry de Bracton, wrote in his book De Legibus et Consuetudinibus Angliae that outlaws "gerunt caput lupinum"- "bear the wolf's head."
+The thirteenth-century writer on law, Henry de Bracton, wrote in his book De Legibus et Consuetudinibus Angliae that outlaws gerunt caput lupinum ('bear the wolf's head').
 Bracton added that this meant that outlaws could thus be killed without judicial inquiry.